 When: January 25-27, 2018

 Held each year at the end of January at Sandy Point State Park, the Polar Bear Plunge is one of the area’s favorite winter-time events.
 Brave participants take a frigid dip in the Chesapeake Bay for a great cause: raising money for Special Olympics Maryland.
 Don’t want to hop in the frigid Chesapeake Bay, but want to support the cause?
 Each year, the event hosts family-fun activities under a heated tent on shore while plungers take to the water.
 Visit the Polar Bear Plunge online for more information and to register to take the plunge.

 With the crowds of summer gone in winter, January in Annapolis is the perfect time to check out all the great dining options available in town.
 Dine in the city’s most popular restaurants without waiting or reserving a table and discover your new favorite Annapolis dish.
-From trusted local favorites like Rams Head Tavern, Lemongrass, Metropolitan, Carol’s Creek Café, and Boatyard Bar & Grill, to new arrivals like Iron Rooster, Annapolis’ dining scene is yours for the sampling in January.
+From trusted local favorites like Rams Head Tavern, Lemongrass, Metropolitan, Carrol’s Creek Café, and Boatyard Bar & Grill, to new arrivals like Light House Bistro, Annapolis’ dining scene is yours for the sampling in January.

 Arts and Culture